 Parent-Teacher conferences are held twice a year at HOPE Community Academy.
 They are an effective way means to bring together parents and teachers to discuss student progress.
 Please join us on the conference dates!

-This year conferences will be held virtually on November 11 and November 19 from 4-8pm for kindergarten-5th grades and 2-8pm for middle school students.
+This year conferences will be held virtually on November 10th and November 18th from 1:30-7:00 pm for ALL PreK – 9th grades.
 You will be able to schedule your conferences either online or over the phone with assistance.
 If you need help please contact the school office at 651-796-4500.
 Teachers will be communicating directly to each family the Google Meet link for your conference time.

 Click this link to schedule a conference. https://ptcfast.com/schools/HOPE_Community_Academy